Loading this page.

 Synthetic Desert Port Relay EmpireApplies selective openness to a route-control system built around licensed crossings and relay permits.

-Use Border Permeability Model or the linked nodes below when you want to compare this page against neighboring parts of the graph.
+Use Border Permeability Model or the linked entries below when you want to compare this page against neighboring work.

 Many glossary abstractions become richer when viewed inside the spatial module.